What Is Body Dysmorphic Disorder (BDD)/Body Dysmorphia?

 - Exuberant amounts of money spent on cosmetic surgery, beauty products, and grooming products

 People suffering from BDD may show a combination of different behaviors at a varied frequency.
-To cope with these habits, many self-medicate and develop a substance abuse disorder.
+To cope with these habits, many self-medicate and develop a substance abuse disorder (SUD).

 Muscle Dysmorphic Disorder (MDD) is a type of BDD where the individual focuses on the belief that they are not muscular or lean enough.
 This form of BDD is common in sports wrestling, health clubs, and bodybuilding gyms.
 A person who practices “normal” bodybuilding does not necessarily have a distorted body image.
 It is common for people affected with MDD to take supplements to achieve their desired look.
-Once regular supplements stop “working,” many begin to misuse anabolic steroids or growth hormones.
-Research estimates about three million people habitually misuse steroids.
-The number of chronic steroids and growth hormones users in American gyms is between 15% – 30%.
+Once regular supplements stop “working,” many begin to misuse Anabolic Steroids or growth hormones.
+Research estimates about 3 million people habitually misuse Steroids.
+The number of chronic Steroids and growth hormones users in American gyms is between 15% – 30%.

 People suffering from Body Dysmorphia can become addicted to Hallucinogens.
-By ingesting psilocybin fungi (shrooms) or LSD, users can ease their image distortion symptoms.
+By ingesting Psilocybin Mushrooms (Shrooms) or LSD, users can ease their image distortion symptoms.
 As a result, people with BDD who view themselves as “ugly” are at a risk of becoming addicted to Hallucinogens.
 Hallucinogens provide users dealing with BDD an escape from their destructive thoughts.

 Make a Call (855) 826-4464